numba/numba/docs/source/user/parallel.rst

 many such operations and while each operation could be parallelized individually, such an approach often has lackluster performance due to poor cache behavior.
-Instead, with auto-parallelization, Numba attempts to identify such operations in a user program, fuse adjacent ones together to form one or more kernels that are automatically run in parallel.
+Instead, with auto-parallelization, Numba attempts to identify such operations in a user program, and fuse adjacent ones together, to form one or more kernels that are automatically run in parallel.
 The process is fully automated without modifications to the user program, which is in contrast to Numba's :func:`~numba.vectorize` or